pawlarius/pawlarius/README.md

 🌱 I love working with ReactJS + Typescript on NextJS and Ruby on Rails ✨.

+💻 Just started a web blog for tech stuff at [https://pawlarius.dev](pawlarius.dev)

-🧶 Besides coding, I also like to design and make cute crafty doll projects with yarn, [here at https://pawlarius.com 🧶](https://pawlarius.com/).
+🧶 Besides coding, I also like to design and make crafty doll projects with yarn, sharing amigurumi tutorials at [https://pawlarius.com](https://pawlarius.com/).

 <!--
 **pawlarius/pawlarius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.